oavioz/GenerativeAI-Custom-Detection/src/image_classification/README.md

-# Continual Learning and Evaluation with PyTorch
+# Image classification - Continual Learning and Evaluation with PyTorch

 This repository contains a PyTorch implementation for a continual learning and evaluation pipeline.
 The code includes training a neural network model, evaluating it, and adding new classes to the dataset.
 Below is an overview of the key components and their functionalities: